Table of contents

 Let’s first create a table for this lab, we’ll call it netsec_tbl.
 To do so, you can use:

-nft add table ip netsec_tbl
+sudo nft add table ip netsec_tbl

-You can see here that first argument after nft add table is the family to which the table will belong (which is ip in our case), followed by the name you’d like to give to that table.
+You can see here that first argument after sudo nft add table is the family to which the table will belong (which is ip in our case), followed by the name you’d like to give to that table.

-Now, run nft list ruleset to see that your table has been successfully created.
+Now, run sudo nft list ruleset to see that your table has been successfully created.
 It will show up as empty for now.
-To only see our table, you can also use nft list table netsec_tbl.
+To only see our table, you can also use sudo nft list table netsec_tbl.

 • To delete a table: nft delete table ip netsec_tbl.